 - May subvert What Measure Is a Mook? if they are treated better than the other mooks.

-- Nineteen Eighty-Four: The protagonist ends up being just another would-be rebel who's brainwashed into a model citizen and quietly terminated.
+- 1984: The protagonist ends up being just another would-be rebel who's brainwashed into a model citizen and quietly terminated.

 - Star Wars: Return of the Jedi: One of Jabba the Hutt's guards is really Lando Calrisian in a face-concealing helmet.
 With how long he stays in-character as a guard (several days at least), he apparently went undercover by legitimately joining Jabba's organization, rather than just stealing a uniform.